Route basis

 Weather, access, equipment availability, meeting point and suitability decisions can change before a specific flight date.

-Kotor availability check
+Kotor suitability check

 A useful first message